How Anglo-Saxons in Britain Understood their World 1,500 Years Ago

 All of our shipping costs are based on the weight and the size of your package and are calculated on the final checkout page.

-All UK packages are now sent via Evri as standard, or Royal Mail 'Special Delivery' if you have specified this on the checkout page.
+All UK packages are now sent via 1st Class Royal Mail - Signed For / Evri as standard, or Royal Mail 'Special Delivery' if you have specified this on the checkout page.

 Any items going overseas are sent via 'International Tracked', or you can upgrade to 'Express Courier'.

-Postage costs start at £3.50 GBP for Evri UK courier.
+Postage costs start at 3.25 GBP for UK large letter packages.

 How long do we take to deliver?